Outpost of Freedom

 The Outpost of Freedom Library is composed of books which may be of interest to the Constitutionalist.
 These books will come from my collection, and will be scanned and recognized, then posted to these pages.

-The first entry in the Library is book titled "Elements of Government".
-It was written by Alex.
+"Elements of Government" was written by Alex.
 L. Peterman, "late principal and professor of civil government in the Normal School of the Kentucky State College, and member of the Kentucky State Senate”.
 This book is included in the Library because it can give us an enormous amount of insight into the function of government, as it was in 1891, the year that the book was published.
 I we can understand what changes have occurred in government in the past 110 years, perhaps we can begin to perceive more what government was like 110 years before this book was published.

 PDF version Elements of Civil Government (1891)